 - The memorial stone at Whitemans Green commemorates the discovery of some fossil teeth by Gideon and Mary Ann Mantell in 1822.
-After collecting and meticulously analysing more fossil bones from the local quarries Mantell (a Lewes doctor) was eventually able to convince the scientific community that these were the remains of a huge reptile with teeth similar to the modern-day iguana, which he named Iguanodon in 1825.
-It was one of the first prehistoric creatures to be identified and named (the word dinosaur was not coined until the 1840s).
+After collecting and meticulously analysing more fossil bones from the local quarries Mantell (a Lewes doctor) was eventually able to convince the scientific community that these were the remains of a huge reptile with teeth similar to the modern-day iguana.
+Iguanodon was one of the first prehistoric creatures to be identified and named (the word dinosaur was not coined until the 1840s).

-- Borde Hill was built in 1598 and the house was owned by several different families in the following centuries.
-The gardens were created by the Clarke family, who bought the property in 1892 and were patrons of plant collectors in the early 20thC.
-They have been open to the public since 1965.
+- Borde Hill Garden was created by the Clarke family, who were patrons of plant collectors in the early 20thC.
+They bought the Elizabethan house and grounds in 1892; the garden has been open to the public since 1965.

-- The Ardingly branch connected the Brighton line at Haywards Heath with the Bluebell line at Horsted Keynes.
-The intermediate station at Ardingly was popular with ramblers and often the destination for special trains.
-This short section is still used by freight trains.
+- The Ardingly branch connected the Bluebell line with the Brighton main line at Haywards Heath.
+The intermediate station at Ardingly (2 km south of the village, on College Road) was popular with ramblers and often the destination for special trains.
+The short section from the Brighton line to its old goods yard is still used by freight trains.